roma-glushko/genart-prompts/artists.md

 - by John Kacere
 - by Lisa Yuskavage
 - by Albert Aublet
+- by Igor Shulman
+- by Anders Zorn
-- by Peter Goodhall
+- by Tamara Lempicka
-- by Boro Ivetic
+- by Lucien Freud